-- Immunocompetent individuals with mild diarrhea, particularly of ≤ 7 days duration - Individuals in whom the clinical presentation of acute diarrhea suggests a specific microbial etiology
+- Immunocompetent individuals with mild diarrhea, particularly of ≤ 7 days duration - Individuals in whom the clinical presentation of acute diarrhea suggests a specific microbial etiology (e.g. patient with antecedent antibiotic or hospitalization)

 Physicians should follow current American College of Gastroenterology (ACG) clinical guidelines, unless the specific clinical situation indicates otherwise.
 A broad GIP molecular panel (with 6-22 targets) is indicated when a patient presents with a clinical scenario and overlapping symptoms consistent with multiple possible microbiological etiologies.
 When the patient history and clinical presentation suggest a specific microbial etiology and/or therapy, a broad GIP with more than 5 infectious targets is not indicated.